-Since we headquartered in the picturesque Deshaies area of hilly Basse-Terre, Zickie, our daughter, and I had plenty of opportunity to sample local delicacies.
+Since we headquartered in the picturesque Deshaies area of hilly Basse-Terre, Zickie, our daughter, and I had plenty of opportunities to sample local delicacies.
 One of the best gastronomic destinations?
 The intriguingly named Le Coin des Pécheurs.

 In French, the word coin means corner, and pêcheurs, with that funny, cone-hat accent mark means “fishermen.”
 So coin des pêcheurs would mean fishermen’s corner, which makes sense since Desahaies’ enchanting harbor brims with fishing boats after the day’s catch.

 However, when you change the accent mark so that it’s slanted – like on the sign above the entrance to the restaurant – the word becomes “pécheurs,” which translates to sinners.

 Sinners’ Corner?
 Was the sign a mistake, or a deliberate statement?
 I would soon discover one plausible theory…

 The very exterior of this place invites you in, with cheerful colors and painted scenes decorating the façade, and a chalkboard menu listing delectable possibilities, from lobster to snapper to shrimp.
 The view alone of Deshaies harbor at night was almost worth the price of the whole evening – just gorgeous.

 At Le Coin des Pécheurs you sit on a wooden cantilevered deck, literally hovering over the sea as the surf rolls in beneath you.
 Blue spotlights illuminate the water.
 Sailboats loll at anchor.
 The atmosphere, utterly intoxicating.